 - If you are the hand, you should play with the yo-yo.
 Your job is to do and say things that either provoke the yo-yo or placate the yo-yo.

 - If you are the yo-yo, your job is to be affected.
-Every reaction doesn’t have to be super strong, but often it is.
+Every reaction doesn’t have to be absurdly strong, but often it is.
 Sometimes the hand will push you away, sometimes the hand will pull you back, sometimes the hand will spin you around.
-You should be flexible and let yourself be played with.
+You should be flexible and let yourself be moved.

 Some hints and notes